ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 | >10 ETH      |         2332 |              62 |                2270 | :warning: 0.0884609919          | :white_check_mark: 0.6981308943 |
 | Total        |      4494029 |          118728 |             4375301 | :white_check_mark: 0.0044371574 | :warning: 0.0210381486          |

-It is worth mentioning that the p-value test on the total dataset yields a p-value below the conventional ≤ 0.05 threshold.
-However, the corresponding K-S statistic is extremely small (~0.004), indicating that the difference, while statistically significant due to the large dataset size, is negligible in practical terms.
-Range-wise analysis shows no significant differences in most ranges.

 ### Results Analysis: Systematic MEV Theft and Loss (due to neglection of MEV bids)
 Once that we confirmed that RP validators stand on a level playing field with non-RP validators, we proceed to analyze cases of revenue loss within the RP protocol.
 In order to analyze MEV loss cases we define 2 types of revenue losses for the RP protocol (red arrows in the image below):

 1. **MEV Theft**: the fee recipient for a block (according to either the relay's payload if mev_reward is present, or the Beacon chain otherwise) was incorrect.
 This happens when the fee recipient is not set to either the smoothing pool ("SP") if a node is opted-in the SP, or the node's fee recipient otherwise.

 2. **MEV Loss - Neglected Revenue**: the node proposes a vanilla block, losing profits against a scenario where an MEV-boost-optimized block (with traditionally higher MEV rewards) could have been proposed.
+We also address and quantify here the concept of "bid gaps", which deals with cases where the MEV accepted was lower than the max bid available for that slot.

 ![RP MEV Flows](https://github.com/user-attachments/assets/dda404ad-ed26-42f9-9fd0-1ba51f607086)

 #### MEV Theft Analysis Results
 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_theft_timeseries.py)
-As explained in the "Consinstency Check - Global Conclusion" section of this report, in the time between the grace period ended, and until slot 8,499,999, 116,336 blocks were proposed by RP validators.
 In this section we analyze whether a RP validator behaved honestly by sending MEV rewards to the correct fee recipients defined by the protocol.

 First we begin by analyzing the MEV rewards of each slot where we deemed the fee recepient for a proposed block as incorrect.
+As mentioned in the "Consinstency Check - Global Conclusion" section of this report, in the time between the grace period ended, and until slot 8,499,999, 118,728 blocks were proposed by RP validators.
 During the analyzed timeframe, 92 cases of MEV Theft ocurred (vs. 17 such cases identified by @ramana and @Valdorff in their [initial MEV Theft report](https://github.com/xrchz/rockettheft/blob/main/README.md#current-losses) from July 2023).
 If we analyze these cases we can see that the smoothing pool is slightly more affected (73 theft cases) vs non-opt-in validators (19 theft cases).
 This derived in a total loss of 8.37 ETH for the rocketpool protocol (vs. 2.11 ETH identified in the initial report), split as shown below:

 📄 **Theft Summary:**